What this notice is about

 You may want to

-- Complete Form 2210, Underpayment of Estimated Tax by Individuals, Estates, and Trusts, if most of the tax withheld from your income was withheld early in the year.
+- Complete Form 2210, if most of the tax withheld from your income was withheld early in the year.
 Electing to report withholding when it was actually withheld, instead of spreading it equally through the year, may reduce or eliminate the penalty.

 - Request removal of the penalty if you retired in the past two years either because you were 62 or older, or because you became disabled, and you had reasonable cause for the underpayment, or for the late payment of your estimated tax.
-(See Waiver of Penalty in Form 2210 instructions (PDF).)
+(See Waiver of Penalty in Instructions for Form 2210.)

 - Request removal of the penalty if the underpayment, or the late payment of your estimated tax, was due to specific written advice from an IRS agent given in response to a specific written request.
 You must provide copies of both the written request, and the written advice given in response.

 How do I know if enough is being withheld from my income?

 The Tax Withholding Estimator can help you determine if enough tax is being withheld.

 How much am I required to pre-pay in order to avoid a penalty?